Mayor Hancock Announces Committee for Independent Monitor Appointment

-DENVER – Mayor Michael B. Hancock today announced the screening committee to carry out the interview and evaluation process for Denver’s next Independent Monitor.
+Mayor Michael B. Hancock today announced the ordinance-prescribed screening committee to undertake the interview and evaluation process to select candidates to be Denver’s next Independent Monitor.

 The screening committee is as follows: